Corn On The Cob

 Is corn on the cob healthy?

-How long can you store corn on the cob?
+Can you microwave corn on the cob?

 Conclusion